U.S. Energy Information Administration logo

 Click to enlarge

-Most of HGLs transported by pipeline are Y-grade quality and are transported to fractionation plants.
+Most HGLs transported by pipeline are Y-grade quality and destined for fractionation plants.
 Purity ethane and E-P mix is transported by pipelines from fractionation plants to ethylene crackers, where they are used to produce ethylene and other olefins.
-P/P mix is often transported by dedicated pipelines on the Gulf Coast, or by rail in other regions, from refineries to propylene splitters that separate refinery-grade propylene (a propylene mix containing impurities) into higher quality, polymer-grade or chemical-grade propylene, which is then sold to petrochemical plants.
-Liquefied petroleum gases (LPGs)1 (propane, normal butane, and isobutane) are transported by dedicated high vapor pressure (HVP) pipelines or in batches as purity products in pipelines that transport other kinds of petroleum products.
+P/P mix is mostly transported by dedicated pipelines on the Gulf Coast and by rail in other regions from refineries to propylene splitters.
+The impurities are then removed from the P/P mix, resulting in a higher quality, polymer-grade or chemical-grade propylene, which is then sold to petrochemical plants.
+Liquefied petroleum gases (LPG)1 (propane, normal butane, and isobutane) are transported by dedicated high vapor pressure pipelines or in batches as purity products in pipelines that transport other kinds of petroleum products.

 Many regions in the United States (such as the West, New England, and Florida) are not served by HGL pipelines.
 In these areas, railroads often transport large volumes of HGLs to wholesale and bulk purchasers in pressurized railroad tankcars.
 Railroads and trucks are also used to transport HGLs to consumers.
-The primary HGL product delivered to consumers is consumer-grade propane, which is transported by truck in pressurized tanks to homes, farms, and businesses where it can be used as engine fuel, for crop drying, for space heating and water heating, and for cooking, among other applications.
+The primary HGL product delivered to consumers is consumer-grade propane, which is transported by truck in pressurized tanks.
+Propane is used in homes, farms, and businesses as engine fuel, for crop drying, for space heating and water heating, and for cooking, among other applications.

 Special ships are used to transport HGLs to and from the United States